 All of the above factors hinder your growth.

+Sign 2.
 Costly and Time-Consuming Customization

-- Create dynamic landing pages for every marketing campaign and region
+- Create dynamic landing pages for every marketing campaign and region.

-- Implement a complex content architecture for different channels
+- Implement a complex content architecture for different channels.

-- Adjust online store design without calling the IT department each time
+- Adjust online store design without calling the IT department each time.

 Many perceive open-source ecommerce platforms as more customizable.
-That’s true, but you’ll need to develop new features from scratch which means higher development costs.
+That’s true, but you’ll need to develop new features from scratch, which means higher development costs.

 Open SaaS ecommerce platforms, in turn, provide you with a “base” — core commerce features — and easy customization or integration options through pre-made APIs.
 This is more cost-effective.

-Mounting Technical Debt
+Sign 3.
+Mounting Tech Debt

 Legacy codebase hampers your performance metrics, which, in turn, hurts the customer experience.
 However, this does not happen immediately.